 -

-Thinking the treaty exempts you from declaring at all.
-You must declare the pension on your French return every year.
-The exemption is triggered by the declaration — it is not automatic without it.
+Thinking the treaty exempts you from declaring.
+It doesn't.
+The exemption is triggered by the declaration.
 Failing to declare is treated as non-disclosure regardless of whether tax is owed.

 -